 This course covers instruction and practical experience in radar operation and DUI detection, testing, and processing.
 Students demonstrate their ability in simulated situations through the use of appropriate methods and by preparing concise, accurate reports.
 Elements of traffic offenses are analyzed and applied to hypothetical situations.
 Students learn the basic theory and use of radar and current trends in violations and arrest.
-To enroll students must be a sophomore in the Law Enforcement program, or a Certificate student, or receive approval by another Minnesota Professional Peace Officer Education Program Coordinator.
-Complete of a psychological exam; a health physical exam; and have the ability to pass the physical agility test are also required.
-(Prerequisites: LAWE 2119, LAWE 2122, LAWE 2125, and EMC 1121).
+In order to enroll in this course a student must have approval by a Minnesota Professional Peace Officer Education Program Coordinator and successful completion of psychological and physical exams.
+Completion Requirements: A minimum of a ¿C¿ grade will be required to pass this course.
+(Prerequisites: CRJU 2122, EMC 1121, LAWE 2119).